We Ain’t Pretty But We’re Good.

 Remember what your mama told ya.
 ‘Don’t judge a book by its cover.’

-Those are among the statements on Daddy D’z website.
+Those are among the statements on the Daddy D’z website.
 And once you see this iconic Atlanta barbecue joint, you’ll understand why.

 On a Sunday afternoon, we decided to make this restaurant our lunch stop.
 We planned to visit the Martin Luther King Jr. historical sites nearby, so we took advantage of free parking at the MLK center, about a mile away, and walked to the eatery.